El Paso Lawyer Helps Clients Understand the Chapter 7 Bankruptcy Process in Texas

 - Personal property of up to $50,000 in value ($100,000 if married) including furnishings, food, clothing, life insurance, pensions and a limited amount of jewelry

 I will ensure you understand what property and assets you can protect in a Chapter 7 filing.

 After the trustee administers your case, your eligible debts are discharged.
 A creditor may not initiate or continue collection efforts for that debt.
 You may choose to reaffirm a debt with a secured creditor, for example, if you wish to keep making a car payment to keep a vehicle.
 Certain debts, such as alimony, child support and student loans, cannot be discharged.
 Filing for Chapter 7 bankruptcy is not an easy decision.
 As a bankruptcy attorney for more than 20 years, I can help you decide the best course of action, and then guide you through the process.

 Contact a skilled bankruptcy attorney for advice on filing Chapter 7

 The Law Offices of Cheryl S. Davis, P.C. represents Texas and New Mexico clients in Chapter 7 bankruptcy proceedings and also advises on other debt relief concerns.
-Please call 915-320-6226 or contact me online to schedule an appointment at my office in El Paso or Irving, TX.
+Please call 915-320-6226 or contact me online to schedule an appointment at my office in El Paso or Arlington, TX.